4ngelaMarie/BraitenbergVehicleSim/Lab_02_Feedback.md

 + Pass: Check that file "Makefile" exists.

-+ Fail: Check that file ".gitignore" exists.
++ Pass: Check that file ".gitignore" exists.

-     ".gitignore" not found.

 ### .gitignore set up properly

-+ Skip: Check that no files with extension ".o" exist in directory "."
++ Fail: Check that no files with extension ".o" exist in directory "."

-  This test was not run because of an earlier failing test.
+ "mallard_duck.o" found

 + Skip: Check that no files with extension ".out" exist in directory "."